ayushk7102/ayushk7102.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: I like to try and solve cool problems.
-Some of these may exist, the others I'm not too sure about.
+Some of these problems actually exist, the others I'm not too sure about.
+nav: true
 nav_order: 2
 display_categories: [work, fun]
 horizontal: false